The Historic Site

 A map of the site and a virtual tour of Rokeby are available here.

-A tourist cabin is certainly unexpected on a traditional farmstead, but like many Vermonters, the Robinsons started a tourist-boarding business in the 1920s to supplement their farm income.
+A tourist cabin is certainly unexpected on a traditional farmstead, but like many Vermonters, the Robinsons started a tourist boarding business in the 1920s to supplement their farm income.
 This little cabin was built sometime in the 1930s to add to the sleeping rooms already available in the house.
-Then, as now, visitors drove up from the cities and suburbs of New York and southern New England to take in all that Vermont had to offer — pristine mountain views, clean air, sparkling lakes, and working farms.
+Then, as now, thousands of visitors drove up from the cities and suburbs of New York and southern New England to take in all that Vermont had to offer — pristine mountain views, clean air, sparkling lakes, and working farms.

 This outhouse is a “three seater” — one set lower for a child.
-The interior walls were papered over in many layers, some of newsprint, but many of old wallpaper scraps.
+The interior walls were papered over in many layers, some of newsprint, but many of 19th-century wallpaper scraps.
 This was probably done as much to keep the wind out as for the “homey” touch it created.
 If you look along the bottom trim board on the exterior of the east side you will see hinges.
 These once secured a catch box that could be removed for emptying.

 Two trails — the red and the blue — meander eastward from the trailhead, climbing gently to the top of the Museum property.
 The red trail is about half a mile long and explores the process of natural succession at stops along the way.
 Click here to view our brochure, How does a farm become a forest?, a guide and instructions for visitors.